llmrb/llm/README.md

 be set to an IO object, or the value `true` to enable streaming.
 When streaming, the `bot.chat` method will block until the entire stream is received.
-At the end, it returns the `LLM::Response` object containing the full aggregated content.
+At the end, it returns the `LLM::Response` object containing the full aggregated content:

 ```ruby
 #!/usr/bin/env ruby